You will probably spend more money and time preparing for your wedding day than actually preparing for your marriage.

 The good news is that there are many resources that can help you; most will not cost you an arm and leg.

 For the cost of a wedding cake or even less, you and your future spouse could become well prepared for marriage.

-Simply read a premarital counseling book, or take marriage prep class to prepare for your marriage.
+Simply read a premarital counseling book, or take a marriage prep class to prepare for your marriage.

 Plan for your marriage more than your wedding day, trust us, you will not regret it.

 Below are six ideas on how to prepare for marriage:

 1. Schedule a date and time to have a pre-marriage conversation with one or two married couples you admire.